 Representative Miranda is running for State Senate because she has worked for two decades—neighborhood by neighborhood, brick by brick, and block by block, people to people—turning talk into action, and she’ll continue to bring these values to the 2nd Suffolk as the next State Senator.
 She intimately understands the ways our government continues to leave behind working families, small businesses, communities of color, and immigrant communities.
 Alongside her neighbors, advocates and families directly impacted, she has worked to right the many wrongs within our system as a State Representative.

+Before serving in the Massachusetts Legislature, Rep. Miranda was a non-profit executive, entrepreneur, and community organizer.
+She got her start as youth organizer in the Dudley Triangle, fighting to rebuild her community and protect land.
 Her professional roles have included serving as the Executive Director for the Hawthorne Youth and Community Center and Director of Youth Opportunity Development at Dudley Street Neighborhood Initiative (DSNI).
-Rep. Miranda’s career has aimed to build resident-led leadership and advocacy for youth development, violence prevention, and justice.

 In 2021, Rep Miranda was inducted into the Academy of Women Achievers of YW Boston, received the Progressive Legislator of the Year Award by Progressive Massachusetts, Emerge Women of the Year, Boston Magazine’s Best Leader in 2021.
 She has also been named one of Boston’s Most Impactful Black Women.

 Representative Miranda is a Wellesley College alumna and proud graduate of Boston Public Schools, graduating from the John D O’Bryant School of Mathematics and Science.
 She is an active member of Delta Sigma Theta Sorority, Inc., Boston Alumnae Chapter, and the Wellesley Club of Boston.